 6. Are government schemes available for fixed-term contract workers?

-Look into government-backed schemes like Help to Buy and Shared Ownership, which can offer accessible mortgage options.
+Look into government-backed schemes Shared Ownership which can offer accessible mortgage options.

 7. Is it necessary to consult with a mortgage adviser?

-While not mandatory, consulting with a mortgage adviser experienced in non-standard employment situations can greatly assist in securing a mortgage.
+While not mandatory, consulting with a mortgage adviser experienced in agency or temporary contracts can certainly make the process much easier.

 8. How long should my fixed-term contract be for mortgage approval?